Ports and Adapters

 // ... other methods

-})Why adapters live in packages/db
+})Why adapters live in packages/infra/db

 This decision is deliberate.
 First, packages/core stays free of drizzle-orm.
 If repositories lived in core, core would need a dependency on the database library.
-Second, all database code is colocated: schema, migrations, repositories, effect-schemas, and factories all live together in packages/db.
+Second, all database code is colocated: schema, migrations, repositories, effect-schemas, and factories all live together in packages/infra/db.
 Third, the structural invariant enforces it.
 The check script verifies that packages/core/src/domains/*/repositories/ does not exist.

 Wiring ports to adapters